cmulay/Arduino-UNO-Calculator/README.md

 # Arduino-UNO-Calculator.

-Calculator for performing Decimal operation on numbers and returning binary value (Answer).
+Calculator for performing Decimal operation on numbers and returning binary value for calculated answer.

 ## Project Resources